Manufacturing details

 Prerequisites to understand the following argumentation :

-An officially registered vessel is governed by the laws and regulations of its flag.
-This vessel is considered a small piece of the territory of its flag.
-When a foreign vessel is authorized to enter inland waters, it is subject to the laws of the coastal state, with one exception: the crew of the ship and the internal rules governing the vessel remain subject to the law of the flag state.
+the crew of the ship and the internal rules governing the vessel remain subject to the law of the flag state.
 Therefore... as the vessel is subject to the laws of the coastal state a transmitting station located on board is prohibited from transmitting when in the inland waters of this coastal state.

 However, in the European Union, the request for pratique (authorization to enter and move within inland waters) is removed for member countries of the Union.
 In addition, most member countries have signed the CEPT agreements with reciprocity.
 A mobile amateur radio station can move from one country to another and transmit simply by adding the prefix of the country where it is located in front of its call sign without any other form of allowance.
 Therefore, in the Union, since the border rules are greatly relaxed, it could be considered that an amateur radio station on board a foreign ship that is also a member of the Union could be authorized to transmit in territorial waters of a land other than its own flag.